 Disadvantages to providing backup services

 Parents who use daycare services often rely on their providers to have backup care available in case of an unexpected closure.
 However, this can put a lot of pressure on providers, who may not be able to find someone to fill in at short notice.
 Additionally, backup care can be expensive, and parents may not be happy to pay a premium price.
 Also, changing daycares can be hard on children, even for a day.
-This change of environment can make for a challenging day for daycare providers.
+This change in environment can make for a challenging day for daycare providers.
 Finally, providing backup care can disrupt the provider’s family life, as they may have to cancel plans or miss important events.
 For these reasons, backup care is not always the best option for daycare providers.

 How much should you charge for backup services?